su2code/su2code.github.io/_docs_v7/Thermochemical-Nonequilibrium.md

     \dot{\omega}_s^{cat} = \gamma_s Y_s \rho_w \sqrt{\frac{R_s T_w}{2\pi}},
 $$

-where $\gamma_{s}$ is the species catalytic efficiency, and represents the proportion of incident mass flux of monatomic species $s$ which recombines into its heteronuclear diatomic molecule at the wall.
+where $$\gamma_{s}$$ is the species catalytic efficiency, and represents the proportion of incident mass flux of monatomic species $$s$$ which recombines into its heteronuclear diatomic molecule at the wall.

 ---